red-axe/am-editor/docs/plugin/tutorials-element.md

 The `ElementPlugin` plugin will automatically compose a node of the `tag name`, `attribute`, and `style` we set, and automatically add it to the `schema` rule

-For this type of plug-in, we need to inherit the `ElementPlugin` abstract class.
+For this type of plugin, we need to inherit the `ElementPlugin` abstract class.
 The `ElementPlugin` abstract class extends some properties and methods on the basis of inheriting the `Plugin` abstract class.
 So the plugin that inherits `ElementPlugin` also has all the attributes and methods of the `Plugin` abstract class

 ## Inheritance